Opposition to the War in Afghanistan (2001–2021): Comparisons to the Vietnam War

-The two decade-long war in Afghanistan has often been compared unfavorably to the Vietnam War, and characterized as a quagmire.
+The decade-long war in Afghanistan has also been increasingly compared to the Vietnam War, and increasingly characterized as a quagmire.

 In the spring of 2010, the war in Afghanistan surpassed the length of official United States participation in the Vietnam War, 8 years and 5 months, as the longest-running U.S. war ever.

 In September 2009, an article by the New York Times' Frank Rich noted a new aspect in the strong parallels between the wars, the eerie similarity between the political maneuvers in 2009 and a half-century before, when John F. Kennedy was weighing whether to send combat troops to Vietnam.
 "Military leaders lobbied for their new mission by planting leaks in the press."
 The Secretaries of Defense (Robert McNamara) and State, as well as the Joint Chief of Staff and the president's special military adviser all supported sending combat troops, while Kennedy himself had reservations.